-Buttocks-enhancing procedures please patients, small study findsOctober 11th, 2013 by Kathleen Doheny, Healthday Reporter in Other /
+Buttocks-enhancing procedures please patients, small study findsOctober 11, 2013 by Kathleen Doheny, Healthday Reporter in Medicine & Health / Other

 (HealthDay)—Beyonce, Kim Kardashian and Jennifer Lopez have put ample backsides on some women's wish lists.
 And what nature forgot, plastic surgeons can provide with a buttocks augmentation.